ajcr/transfinite/README.md

 # transfinite

 `transfinite` introduces transfinite ordinals to Python.
 These ordinal objects interact naturally with Python's positive integers (finite ordinals) and support fundamental arithmetic operations.
 Ordinals are printed in LaTeX for easy reading.
-It's a useful tool for getting more of an inuition about the basics of infinite ordinals.
+It's a useful tool for developing an intuition about the basics of infinite ordinals.

 Work to `transfinite` is ongoing, meaning that features may be added or the interface may be changed.
 The simple core of the module should be preserved, however.